manyas15/Secure-delivery-verify/README.md

 **SecureDrop** is a revolutionary delivery verification system that prevents fake delivery agents and OTP scams by implementing on-the-spot QR code generation and instant verification.
 The system ensures customers can verify authentic deliveries in just a few seconds, preventing potential cyber crimes.

+*"Few seconds to verify, prevent cyber crime" - SecureDrop's mission to make deliveries safer for everyone*

 ---

 ## 👥 Project Team